-Weaknesses: Some of the Phoenix forward prospects, like Andy Miele, Brendan Shinnimin, or Tobias Rieder, have offensive potential but still have to prove they can cut it in the NHL.
+Weaknesses: Some of the Arizona forward prospects, like Andy Miele, Brendan Shinnimin, or Tobias Rieder, have offensive potential but still have to prove they can cut it in the NHL.
 Although Domi is a fine addition, the system is still short on top-six upside among the forwards.

 Top 5 Prospects: 1.
 Brandon Gormley, D; 2.
 Max Domi, C; 3.
 Henrik Samuelsson, C; 4.
 David Rundblad, D; 5.
 Lucas Lessio, LW.